mdda/mdda.github.io/_posts/AI/2022-09-15-presentation-at-mlsg.md

 There's a [video of me doing the talk on YouTube](https://youtu.be/hVk7Py1c24Q) (this is a slightly longer version than the one at the MeetUp, likely due to more asides, etc).
+Please Like and Subscribe!

 The slides for my talk, which contain links to all of the reference materials and sources, are here :